streamlab/starting-point/CALENDAR.md

 - Establish and pick a layout for a blog that can take posts from all of your team members and is good for showing photos, blog posts and other content.
 Be sure there is some fixed area where we can link out to other project pages (such as for data) and also our collaborators and partners.
 - Make an introductory post for the project, and then additional posts that list/show the areas under consideration.

-### Hour 3 - Grades & policies
-  - _Dana Leads_
-  - Details on grades and class policies outlined and questions answered

 ### Assignment for August 31: Each Team Presents
   - Each team -- Water, Story, Sensor and Document -- presents findings so far